 Dhananjaya Yeshwant Chandrachud is an Indian jurist and the 50th Chief Justice of India.
 He is the son of the longest-serving CJI Yeshwant Vishnu Chandrachud.
 President Droupadi Murmu appointed DY Chandrachud to replace Chief Justice Uday Umesh Lalit in November 2022.

-- Observation Skills Test: If you have Eagle Eyes Find the number 4559 among 4569 in 6 Seconds?
+- Observation Skill Test: If you have Keen Eyes Find the Word Crime among Prime in 15 Secs

 Chandrachud was known for his progressive judgment and commitment to upholding the Constitution of India.
 He is widely considered one of the Supreme Court’s most influential and respected justices.